Before the Bell: Five things every Canadian investor needs to know

 The earnings roundup continues, with a heavy slate of names revealing first-quarter results on both sides of the border.

 Canadian Natural Resources is reporting $245-million of net income for the first quarter, a big improvement from the loss it experienced at the same time last year but less than analysts expected.
 The profit amounted to 22 cents per share.
 CNRL’s adjusted earnings were $277-million or 25 cents per share – 2 cents below analyst estimates.
 Analysts had also estimated 34 cents per share of net income, according to Thomson Reuters data.
+Its shares fell 1 per cent in premarket trading.

 Canadian oil and gas producer Penn West Petroleum Ltd. reported a quarterly profit, compared to a year-ago loss, helped by an uptick in crude prices and gains from asset sales.
 The company reported a net profit of $27-million, or 5 cents per share, in the first quarter ended March 31, compared with a loss of $100-million, or 20 cents per share, a year earlier.
 The Calgary-based company said gross revenue fell to $132-million from $231-million.
 The Street was expecting a 2-cent loss on both a GAAP and adjusted basis.
+Its New York listed shares were down 0.7 per cent in premarket trading.

+TransCanada Corp. said it would sell its remaining 49.3-per-cent interest in Iroquois Gas Transmission System LP and an 11.8-per-cent stake in Portland Natural Gas Transmission System (PNGTS) for $765-million.
+The company said it would sell the stakes in the two gas pipelines to TC PipeLines LP, its master limited partnership that has investments in seven pipelines capable of moving 9.1 billion cubic feet per day of natural gas.

 Home Capital shares could come under pressure again Thursday after it has its credit rating slashed again reflecting dwindling confidence in the beleaguered mortgage lender as depositors flee.
 The rating agency DBRS said the downgrade is connected to Home Capital’s announcement on Tuesday that it will postpone the release of its first-quarter financial results until after the market closes on May 11.
 The company, which specializes in non-prime or alternative mortgages, had planned to release its results on May 2.